Mumrah213/electrical-measurements/README.md

 )
 ```

-Command syntax and operating ranges have been checked against the manufacturer
+Command syntax, operating ranges, and data accuracy have been validated
-manuals for the Yokogawa GS200 (IM GS210-01EN, Chapter 13) and the
+against real instruments on a live GPIB bus — Yokogawa GS200
-HP/Agilent 34401A (User's Guide, Chapter 4).
+(IM GS210-01EN, Chapter 13) and HP/Agilent 34401A (User's Guide, Chapter 4).

 The 34401A defaults to a 10 MΩ DC-voltage input impedance.
 For measurements on
 the 100 mV, 1 V, or 10 V ranges, pass `high_impedance=True` to enable the